RiS3-Lab/SHiFT/README.md

 pip install pyserial

 #add the current user to the dialout group
-#this is necessary to access the serial ports in the linux system wihtout root privileges
+#this is necessary to access the serial ports in the linux system without root privileges

 sudo adduser $USER dialout